ktopcuoglu/gitlab-dbt-analytics/.gitlab/issue_templates/Data Onboarding AE.md

 **Note:** When launching dbt you may see `WARNING: The GOOGLE_APPLICATION_CREDENTIALS variable is not set.
 Defaulting to a blank string.` Unless you are developing on Airflow this is ok and expected.
 If you require GOOGLE_APPLICATION_CREDENTIALS please follow the steps outlined below in the DataLab section.

 **Note:** If you get a weird semaphore issue error when running dbt try [this script](https://gist.github.com/llbbl/c54f44d028d014514d5d837f64e60bac) which is sourced from this [Apple forum thread](https://forums.developer.apple.com/thread/119429)

+**Note:** If the `make` commands are not recognizing the python commands you may needs to manually install python 3.8.6 as described in the [optional steps](#optional-steps) section on the computer set up.

 ### Sisense